IngmarBitter/defenders/.ai.md/root.ai.md

 **NEVER use abbreviations.** Always spell out: Exodus (NOT Ex), Numbers (NOT Num), Judges (NOT Judg), Chronicles (NOT Chr), Ezekiel (NOT Ezek), Corinthians (NOT Cor), etc.

+- Exception (user-approved): when the full name would make a slide row overflow, an abbreviated inline reference (e.g. `1 Cor 9:18`) is permitted.
+Do not "fix" an existing abbreviation back to the full name without checking the row length.

 ### Scripture Quote Format (Slides)

 ```markdown